sbalatbat/cse15l-lab-reports/Lab_Report_5.md

 and management also followed British lines—one partner financed the venture, while the other furnished the technical know-how.
 For these accomplishments, Samuel Slater has been called “the father of American manufactures.”
 His story underscores the international role of textiles and apparel, their impetus in national economic development, and their place in conflicts over domestic production and imports—a theme that recurs throughout U.S. history.
 For example, from the outset of the new nation, President George Washington and his Secretary of the Treasury Alexander Hamilton wanted to encourage U.S.-based industry.
 Indeed, Washington wore a dark brown suit, entirely made in America, for his first inaugural on April 30, 1789.3
 ```
-In example 2, using `-n` with this search again puts the line number before the matching lines.
-Again, makes it easier to figure out where they are within the document.
+In example 2, using `-n` with this search puts the line number before the matching lines just as before.
+Again, this makes it easier to figure out where they are within the document.

 Sources
 * [`grep` Manual page](https://www.gnu.org/software/grep/manual/grep.html)